yjj-dev/vue-project/01-to-do-list/README.md

 # to do list

+- vite
 - vue3
+- pinia
-- vite
+- axios

 ```bash